How Can I Help Someone When They’re Flaring?

 During this time, I also extremely hate loud noises and loud people.
 Please proceed around me with extreme caution and please do try to be quiet.
 Also, make sure you’re down for binge-watching TV and doing nothing else.
 Always be prepared for a Harry Potter marathon or Angus, Thongs, and Perfect Snogging six times in a row.

-Make them a small care package
+Make a small HS care package

-With great Hidradenitis comes great responsibility (for wound care).
+With great hidradenitis comes great responsibility (for wound care).
 It makes me feel greatly appreciated and so much better when someone gets me a pack of gauze, a jar of Vicks, some sensitive skin wipes, or even a box of my favorite tea.
 Try to find out your loved-ones wound care routine or their favorite things and drop them off a little something to let them know you care and are thinking of them.

 There have been quite a few times I’ve been sad over a flare and Mike comes home from work with a new type of gauze or soap for me to try and a Funko Pop Figure and it makes me feel so loved and cared about.
 Times are also really tough currently and if you can’t spend money, even just a handwritten note can go such a long way towards bettering someone’s mental health.

 Please understand that we do not want to be feeling this way.
 We don’t want to be laying around and in pain all day and please remember that.
 It might take us a while to get out of bed (that is if we even get out of bed at all), get dressed, shower, etc. We are trying and sometimes the smallest tasks can be the most difficult.
 I’m sorry if I cancel plans at the last minute and I’m sorry if I seem like a flake.

 I don’t want to be feeling like this and I truly am sorry if it’s causing you any inconvenience and stress.
 Please be patient and please know that I am so thankful to have your support, even if I seem like a miserable mess at the moment.
 Truly, thank you so much for your patience and your help.